 Choosing the right software outsourcing vendor isn’t easy, but it pays off.
 Our advice is to consider companies that have already worked with startups like yours.
 Ask for examples of startups that companies have helped to succeed.
 Take your time, compare, negotiate, bombard candidates with questions, and don’t hesitate to ask for references.
 And don’t trust first impressions or let candidates show off: test coding styles, review similar projects each company has done, and see if they’ve documented everything properly.

 Be sure to clear up your doubts.
-You’re not just hiring developers for your startup.
+You’re not just hiring engineers to outsource development.
 You’re choosing partners to trust with the most precious thing your business has – the idea behind it.

 Numerous startups have risen to fame thanks to the tireless efforts of their software development outsourcing partners.
 It’s not a secret that Skype, Slack, WhatsApp, Opera, GitHub and other former tech startups included outsourcing in their product development strategies.
 When entrepreneurs reach a certain level of maturity after launching their MVP and raising investments, their need to scale quickly can be perfectly addressed by outsourcing.
 Moreover, outsourcing frees up time for founders to focus on growth and sustainability.
 Plus, it can save money.